Skip to content

 "Experientia docet" - Experience is the best teacher

-The South African Journal of Animal Science is an open access journal.
-The journal publishes reports of research dealing with production of farmed animal species (cattle, sheep, goats, pigs, horses, poultry and ostriches), as well as pertinent aspects of research on aquatic and wildlife species.
-All submitted articles are subjected to a single-blind peer review process that is managed by a sub-editor under the supervision of the editor-in-chief.
+The South African Journal of Animal Science is an open access, peer-reviewed journal.
+The journal publishes reports of research dealing with the production of farmed animal species (cattle, sheep, goats, pigs, horses, poultry and ostriches), as well as pertinent aspects of research on companion animals and aquatic and wildlife species.
+All submitted articles are subjected to a single-blind peer review process that is managed by a section editor under the supervision of the editor-in-chief.
 Copyright of a published article resides with the authors.
 Such articles will be published as open access content and be covered by the terms of the Creative Commons Attribution 4.0 South African Licence.
 Users may copy, distribute, transmit and adapt the work, but must recognise the authors and the South African Journal of Animal Science.

 • Issue: 1